I write about toxins in our food and air but what about social media?

 I included 23 things you could do instead of social media.

-The truth is, there are literally hundreds of alternative ways to spend your time other than browsing on a screen.
+The truth is, there are hundreds of alternative ways to spend your time other than browsing on a screen.

 So, the next time you feel compelled to check your social media account, do one of the ideas above.